MohdRas/kubernetes/Alta3Research/k8s-guide.md

 * "Containers are stateless.
 All those changes were made to the old container.
 The old container is dead.
 It's gone.
 And the changes that were made with it are dead and gone, too."
 * "Camel casing is definitely a thing in Kubernetes and it will bite you if you are not careful."
 * "Mount paths will overwrite existing directories...
 It's in circumstances like this that you have to use what's called a sub path."
 * "Secrets on their own are not encrypted.
-They're stored in the API server inside of EDC... just so you know, secrets do not encrypt right out of the box."
+They're stored in the API Server inside of EDC... just so you know, secrets do not encrypt right out of the box."
 * "Yeah, let's just go ahead and put our passwords right in plain text inside of our manifest, said nobody ever.
 My god, all of the security people just had a stroke."
 * "Be careful that when you are cleaning up your pods, you're cleaning up all the logs that go with it."
 * "You got to be careful as you're going to find out about putting the wrong label on the wrong object that can lead to some definitely not good unintended consequences."